You may have heard Kurt on the podcast:

 Kurt created and toured three more solo shows - "Rebel Without a Niche," "The Last Straight Man In Theatre," and "Cathedral City," which was named one of 2013's top cultural events in Fresno by Fresno Bee after playing in the Rogue Festival.

 Kurt toured the Canadian and U.S. Fringe Festival circuit from 2004 to 2016.
 In 2014 Kurt co-created and performed "Bromance" with the Rev. Nuge, which played to standing-room only crowds, and "Best Picture" (as sole writer) with Tara Travis, Jon Paterson, and Rachel Kent, which was named Patrons' Pick in Winnipeg and Orlando and has sold out in multiple cities.
 This show continued to tour in 2015 and 2016, winning Best of Fest in Ottawa, Producer's Pick in London, and the Jenny Award in Winnipeg.
 All told, Kurt toured festivals for twelve years and performed in sixty-six festivals.

-Kurt has made a comeback to the festival circuit this year at the 2019 Rogue Festival with his new solo show "Behind Every Great Mariska Hargitay is a Great Kurt Fitzpatrick."
-It will also be playing at IndyFringe in August.
+Kurt has made a comeback to the festival circuit at the 2019 Rogue Festival with his new solo show "Behind Every Great Mariska Hargitay is a Great Kurt Fitzpatrick."
+It also played in IndyFringe.